 - Kefir and yogurt

-Finally, I must say that eliminating sugar from the diet can be of great benefit to skin health.
+Finally, eliminating sugar from the diet can be of great benefit to skin health.

-I’ve learned about the process of glycation which is when sugar contacts collagen and basically destroys it.
+The process of glycation is when sugar contacts collagen and basically destroys it.
 The loss of collagen is one of the main causes for skin aging, so something to keep in mind.